kirkshoop/async_scope/asyncscope.md

 ## Stop handling

-The paper requires that if the caller requests stop to an `async_scope` object, then the work that is currently being executed is not cancelled (unless the work explicitly interacts with the stop source of the `async_scope` object).
+The paper requires that if the caller requests stop to an `async_scope` object, then the work that is currently being executed is not stopped (unless the work explicitly interacts with the `stop_source` of the `async_scope` object).

+### `request_stop` on the `async_scope` is not forwarded

+A `stop_callback` is not a destructor, it is a signal requesting running work to stop.
+Calling `stop_source::request_stop()` from the destructor is a bug, because that would use a **sync** scope exit to implicitly request that **async** senders stop.
+In the case of an `async_scope`, this bug is particularly egregious, since the sync scope exit may not own all the code for all the senders that were nested and spawned within the `async_scope`.

+### `request_stop` on the `async_scope` is forwarded

 There is also the alternative that, when stop is requested to `async_scope`, then stop is also requested to operations that are not yet complete.
 While this can be a good thing in many contexts, it is not the best strategy in all cases.

+Consider `spawn()` in isolation.
+Forwarding the cancellation of the `async_scope` to the spawned senders seems like it would be natural.

+Consider `nest()` and `spawn_future()`.
+They must combine two potential stop tokens.
+One from the `async_scope` and the other from the receiver passed to the returned `nested_sender` and `future_sender`.
+The semantics would be that either stop token would cancel the sender but the token from the receiver passed to the returned `nested_sender` and `future_sender` would not stop the `async_scope`s `stop_source`.

-Let us consider an `async_scope` that is used to keep track of the work needed to handle requests.
+Consider an `async_scope` that is used to keep track of the work needed to handle requests.
 When trying to gracefully shut down the application, one might need to drain the existing requests without stopping their processing.

+### inverting the forwarding default

 Either of the two cases can be simulated with the help of the other case.

+Example: When cancellation is not forwarded and forwarding is wanted, inject the same `stop_token` into all the spawned senders that need to be cancelled.

+Example: When cancellation is forwarded and forwarding is not wanted, mask the receiver provided `stop_token` by injecting a `never_stoppable_token` into all the spawned senders that need to complete even when cancelled.

+> NOTE: if the default is changed to forward cancellation to all nested and spawned senders, the `async_scope` requirement that "no query CPOs are on the receiver provided to the sender" will need to be changed, as this would add `get_stop_token` to the receiver to implement forwarding.

 ## Uses in other concurrent abstractions